NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X8 is an example where the move begins with 5X but needs a press of 8 to do something different.
 This essentially works like 8X, but it is different solely for comboing into the move as if you input 8X and release the 8, you will do 5X.
 These moves are seen at the first active frame of the move in most cases
 - DI (Directional Input) is on a few air moves.
 This allows you to hold forward or back as you begin the move to change how your momentum is applied
 - Ring is a combo with multiple options depending on direction pressed
-- ~ is the transition between moves, so 5A~A is the transition between 5A and the follow-up 5A
+- ~ is the transition between moves, so 5A~A is the minimum time the game needed to initiate the second 5A
+- lowercase letters mean an input is being slid from
+- [] means a button is being held down

 ## General Changes